UPDATE: see here

-The Supreme Court Commission on Access to Justice, by way of proposal18-03, is proposing a new supreme court rule that would change the basics of an eviction complaint throughout the state.
+The Supreme Court Commission on Access to Justice, by way of proposal18-03 (UPDATE: the proposal language is no longer available and merely shows as withdrawn). is proposing a new supreme court rule that would change the basics of an eviction complaint throughout the state.
 The rule is set to be heard by the rules committee on March 26, 2018.

 The crux of the rule (1) requires a plaintiff to attach to the complaint a copy of the written eviction notice and proof of service and (2) when an eviction is brought for breach of a lease provision, a plaintiff must attach a copy of the lease or relevant portions of the lease to the eviction complaint.